Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Other Proofs

 We show that subject to $\sum_{i \in [n]} s_i = s$, the value of the polynomial $P_n$ is maximized when $s_1=s_2=\ldots=s_n = s/n$.
 This completes the proof.

-To show this, consider a point $s=(s_1, \ldots, s_n)$ such that $\sum_{i \in [n]} s_i = s$.
-Pick any pair of coordinates (without loss of generality, 1 and 2) and consider increasing one and decreasing the other.
-We show that

-is quadratic in $\delta$ and the quadratic coefficient is negative.
-Then, considering the fact that $P_n$ is symmetric, it follows that the maximum in this direction is achieved at $\delta$ such that $s_1+\delta = s_2-\delta$, i.e., when the two coordinates are equal.
-Since this argument holds for any pair of coordinates, it follows that the polynomial is maximized when all the coordinates are equal, i.e., $s_i=s/n$ for $i \in [n]$.
+To show this, consider a point $s=(s_1, \ldots, s_n)$, such that $\sum_{i \in [n]} s_i = s$.
+Select any pair of coordinates (without loss of generality, coordinates 1 and 2) and consider increasing one and decreasing the other.
+We show that is quadratic in $\delta$, and the quadratic coefficient is negative.
+Then, considering the fact that $P_n$ is symmetric, it follows that the maximum in this direction is achieved at $\delta$, such that $s_1+\delta = s_2-\delta$---that is, when the two coordinates are equal.
+Since this argument holds for any pair of coordinates, it follows that the polynomial is maximized when all the coordinates are equal---that is, $s_i=s/n$ for $i \in [n]$.
+Showing this yields the desired result.